-The Committee wishes to record its sincere tribute to its Executive Secretary, Robert K. Carr, and to its other staff members, without whose talents and devoted services the Committee's task could not have been completed.
+The Committee wishes to record its sincere tribute to its Executive Secretary, Robert K. Carr, and to other staff members, without whose talents and devoted services the Committee's task could no been completed.
 The staff is listed below:

 Professional